jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/13 - Evolution of Cyborgs.md

 # The Magic of Evolution

-Well young Skywalker, before you go off and face Darth Blockbuster, you have to learn some things.
+Well young Skywalker, the first step is to defeat Darth Blockbuster.
+But before you go off and face him, you have to learn some things.
 The most important being the all powerful energy field inside every lifeform.
 No not the Force.
 I mean evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
 This way life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations who can't cut it die off, while the fittest survive.
 This natural selection is how evolution finds which lifeforms best represent life on Earth.